osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 * OneDrive.
 * Microsoft Entra administrative portals.

-The initial scope should be carefully defined to ensure that the policy provides meaningful security protection without causing unnecessary business disruption.
+The initial scope should be carefully defined to provide meaningful security protection without causing unnecessary business disruption.

+The policy should be tested against the actual applications and services in scope before production enforcement.

 ---